elhodel/EasyEditorSettings/README.md

 `menuPath`:
 Path in the EditorWindow of the ProjectSettings or Prefernces depending on `location`

+## Installation
+Get the Package from OpenUPM: https://openupm.com/packages/ch.elhodel.easy-editor-settings/

+Or add it in the Package Manager with "Add package from git URL..." with this URL: `https://github.com/elhodel/EasyEditorSettings.git`

 ## Planned Improvements

 - Improve saving timing, currently the whole Setting is always saved on any change which is suboptimal when working with complex/big Settings.